Can a therapy session boost use of the suicide lifeline for those with alcohol issues?

 Summary

 This study looked at 488 adults with alcohol use disorder who had suicidal thoughts or attempts.
 Researchers wanted to understand why some people call the National Suicide Prevention Lifeline during a crisis and others don't.
-They also tested if a therapy session about the lifeline could help.
-The goal was to learn how to better support this high-risk group.
+They also tested if a therapy session about the hotline could help people feel more comfortable using it.
+The goal was to find better ways to support those in need.

 Disclaimer Read more